nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ## Why use OAuth 2.0 Authorization Code flow
 * The users information can be managed and stored securely in the OAuth server and need not be created separately in each web application
-* The login screen and user account management screen are implemented by the OAuth server
+* The login screen, user account management, user administration pages are implemented by the OAuth server
 * Since the users information is centrally stored in the OAuth server, multiple web applications can make users login with same credentials in a single login screen, thus facilitating Single-Sign-On (SSO)
 * Web applications can choose not store users information in a database or implement login, account management, users administration pages since it is already implemented in OAuth server